-Figure 4: Cancer Risk Isopleth Map, Scenario 2 (Tier 2 Engines)
+Figure 4: Cancer Risk Isopleth Map, Scenario 2 (Tier 2 Engines)84 mitigated by requiring the use of all Tier 4 construction equipment and diesel particulate traps (soot filters).

 The PEA identifies numerous sensitive receptors in the areas encompassed by these isopleths.
 Notably, it identifies residences "too numerous to pinpoint" within 50 feet of the reconductoring segment as well as a church, daycare center, golf course, park, and swim and tennis club, among others.
 Table 1.